percona/pmm/docs/install-pmm/install-pmm-server/baremetal/docker/index.md

 To enable PMM Server upgrades via the **Upgrade Now** button on the PMM Home dashboard, you need to set up Watchtower alongside PMM Server during installation.
 Watchtower is a container monitoring tool that updates Docker containers to the latest version when triggered.

-The PMM 3 Beta release will integrate Watchtower commands into the [Easy-install script](../easy-install.md), for a simpler setup.
-Until then, you can manually test the PMM installation via Watchtower using the instructions provided below.
+The PMM 3 Beta release will integrate Watchtower commands into the [Easy-install script](../easy-install.md), allowing for a one-step setup of PMM alongside Watchtower.
+Until then, you can manually test the PMM installation by following the instructions using the instructions provided below.

 Before proceeding, review the installation prerequisites and choose a method to run PMM Server with Docker based on your preferred data storage option: